 Hospitalists are typically employed by individual hospitals, larger medical networks, or multi-specialty group practices that provide staffing to their hospital clients.
-They may work a portion of their shifts in nursing homes and rehabilitation hospitals, which allows them to follow their patients from short to longer-term care.
-This provides patients with a smoother transition between settings.
+They may work a portion of their shifts in nursing homes and rehabilitation hospitals, which provides the opportunity to follow their patients from short to longer-term care.

 Some hospitalists may choose to work seven 12-hour shifts in a row followed by a full week off, while others work Monday through Friday every week.
-Still others will work several 24-hours shifts each week.
-While this career involves long hours, scheduling flexibility is a perk for hospitalists.
-Within a group of hospitalists, they will be able to cover one another's patients when time off is needed.
-That being said, hospitalists should still expect to work their share of weekends and holidays.
+Still others will work a few 24-hours shifts each week.

 Hospitalists are also known as: